Werenode/IOTPAY_guide/README.md

 </details>

+___

-# Using the Dashboard
+# 🛠 IOTPAY Dashboard – Full Guide

 The Dashboard provides a visual interface to manage fleets, services, and IoT devices through your Web3 wallet.
 Below is a step-by-step guide to configure and operate your system.

-### About the “Delegated” Option in Forms
+### About the "Delegated" Option in Forms

-Across most forms in the Dashboard, you’ll notice a checkbox labeled “Delegated”.
+Across most forms in the Dashboard, you'll notice a checkbox labeled "Delegated".
 This option determines how a transaction will be sent to the blockchain:

 ___

-If “Delegated” is not checked:
+If "Delegated" is not checked:

 -	The transaction will be sent directly from your wallet using MetaMask.

 -	You will see a MetaMask popup requesting you to confirm and broadcast the transaction.

--	You’ll need to pay the gas fees yourself.
+-	You'll need to pay the gas fees yourself.

 ___

-If “Delegated” is checked:
+If "Delegated" is checked:

--	You will sign the transaction data using your wallet, but you won’t send it yourself.
+-	You will sign the transaction data using your wallet, but you won't send it yourself.

 -	The dashboard will have fields for how long your signature should remain valid (default is 5 minutes).